Darrin Madison

-Darrin Brian Madison Jr. (born 1996) is an American justice activist and politician.
+Darrin Brian Madison Jr. (born February 1, 1997) is an American justice activist and Democratic politician from Milwaukee, Wisconsin.
 He is a member of the Wisconsin State Assembly, representing Wisconsin's 10th Assembly district since January 2023.

 Biography

 Darrin Madison Jr. was born and raised in Milwaukee, Wisconsin.
 At a young age, he was introduced to activism through the "Young Scientist" program at Milwaukee's Urban Ecology Center.
 At age 14, he participated in the mass protests against 2011 Wisconsin Act 10—the Budget Repair Bill which abolished collective bargaining rights for public employees.
 Later that year, he joined Urban Underground, a youth-led social justice organization in Milwaukee.
 Through his teenage years, he worked on social justice campaigns fighting for youth jobs, education, public safety, sexual health, and environmental justice.

-He graduated from Ronald Wilson Reagan College Preparatory High School in 2015 and went on to earn his bachelor's degree from Howard University.
+He graduated from Ronald Wilson Reagan College Preparatory High School in 2015 and went on to study at Howard University.
 While in Washington, D.C., he worked on political campaigns in Maryland, D.C., and Alaska.
-After earning his degree, he returned to Milwaukee as an AmeriCorps Public Allies volunteer, returning to the Urban Ecology Center and working with Milwaukee's Environmental Collaboration Office.
+After attending Howard, Madison returned to Milwaukee as an AmeriCorps Public Allies volunteer, returning to the Urban Ecology Center and working with Milwaukee's Environmental Collaboration Office.